webzakimbo/bcome-kontrol/docs/source/intro.rst

    <a target="_blank" href="https://asciinema.org/a/q1bB7EQz7EUiQvXGR9ec75keV?autoplay=1&speed=2"><img src="https://asciinema.org/a/q1bB7EQz7EUiQvXGR9ec75keV.png" width="836"/></a>

-Organise your world, then integrate absolutely whatever you want in pure Ruby.
+... then add whatever custom orchestration you require.

 (NOTE: Amazon EC2 integration only for the time being.
 More providers coming).